-- Min-Max-Calculation (p.
-76). - Updated: Automatically set if you update your openings based on games you played in the "Run Against your Repertoire" module. - Novelty: Automatically set if you add a novelty from the "Run Against your Repertoire" module. - >1 candidate moves: Usually you only want to have one candidate move for your side for each position.
+- End position w/o Notation: Same as above, but only if the position has no assessment yet.
+This is useful in the context of the Min-Max-Calculation function (p.
+70). - Updated: Automatically set if you update your openings based on games you played in the "Run Against your Repertoire" module. - >1 candidate moves: Usually you only want to have one candidate move for your side for each position.
 Sometimes you want to add alternative moves, but sometimes for example due to an import you have unintentionally more than one candidate move for your side.
-This criteria let you go to the next position, where more than candidate move exists for your side exists (opponent side is ignored). - Engine (Critical): Set during opening analysis when the engine detects a position, where a critical candidate move is not yet covered (s.
+This criteria lets you go to the next position, where more than candidate move exists for your side (opponent side is ignored). - Engine (Critical): Set during opening analysis when the engine detects a position, where a critical candidate move is not yet covered (s.
 5.11.3 Analyze Opening p.
-78).
+71).